World of Wine: Germany, Alsace, Austria & UK

 Part Two – Germany, Austria & UK

-Forget German wine of the past.
+Forget Germany of the past (wine-wise).
 The UK used to be inundated with mainly sweet, sugary wines from Germany (e.g. Liebfraumilch) but now is dominated by dry, acidic and mineral-led wines from Riesling, Pinot Blanc (Weissburgunder) and Pinot Gris (Grauburgunder) and the complex and wondrous Pinot Noirs (Spatburgunder).
 It’s a country with a well-guarded secret of amazing wines, something we’ll have to investigate.
-We'll also try a dry English white and an Austrian Gruner Veltliner, and perhaps a sneaky wine from Eastern Europe.
+We'll also try a dry up-and-coming English white and a tasty Austrian Gruner Veltliner.

 Duration: 2 hours